Cooperations

 Support in arranging partnerships and cooperations between the department and external partners is offered by Dezernat VI (Forschung und Transfer) (Department for Research and Transfer) of the TU Darmstadt.

-The Software Campus career program specifically combines cutting-edge research and practical relevance.
-It is aimed at professionally excellent master's students as well as doctoral candidates in computer science and computer science-related disciplines with a strong interest in leadership roles in business or company start-ups.
+The Software Campus career programme specifically combines cutting-edge research with practical relevance.
+It is aimed at outstanding Master's students and doctoral candidates in computer science and related disciplines who have a keen interest in leadership roles in business or starting their own company.

-Since its foundation in 2012, the TU Darmstadt has been a partner of this network consisting of a total of 21 partners (universities, research institutes, companies).
+Since its foundation in 2012, TU Darmstadt has been a partner in this network of universities, research institutes, companies.

-Through the Software Campus, selected excellent young scientists receive management training from the industry partners as well as intensive academic support to work independently on a project funded by the BMBF.
-Within this framework, doctoral students can further develop their excellent research achievements and leadership skills.
-Since its inception, more than 70 young scientists from the TU have successfully participated in the program.
+Selected outstanding young scientists receive management training from industry partners and intensive academic supervision through the Software Campus, and work independently on a project funded by the BMBF.
+Doctoral students can further develop their excellent research skills and leadership competencies within this framework.

 Learn more